cjanowski/project-chimera/README.md

 - Dispatch efficiency via gather/scatter vs naive all-expert compute.

 5. Results
 Placeholder: Results will include dense baseline curves, MoE comparisons at compute-matched settings, and routing diagnostics.
-We will report:
+I will report:
 - Training and validation loss curves with confidence intervals (multiple seeds).
 - Expert utilization histograms; load balancing metrics.
 - Throughput and memory measurements across configurations.

 6. Discussion
-We anticipate that MoE models can match or exceed dense baseline quality at reduced per-token compute, but only with careful routing and load balancing.
+I anticipate that MoE models can match or exceed dense baseline quality at reduced per-token compute, but only with careful routing and load balancing.
 The naive soft-combine implementation serves as a correctness oracle but is inefficient.
 The central question is identifying the regimes (dataset size, model capacity, routing k) where MoE’s sparsity yields practical benefits without sacrificing convergence stability.

 7. Limitations
 - Current MoE layer computes all experts, then combines by top-k weights — not efficient and intended as a functional baseline.